-- We obtained third party expected expenditure reports and assessed the assumptions used to estimate the provisions valuation and the provision methodology used by management. - We tested the provisions recognised at year-end to proof of payments made and compared the remaining provisions until the date of signing to assess reliability in the estimates of the provisions.
+- We obtained third party reports and assessed the assumptions used to estimate the provisions for compensation claims valuation and the provision methodology used by the Trustees. - We tested the provisions recognised at year-end to proof of payments made and compared the remaining provisions until the date of signing to assess reliability in the estimates of the provisions.